Lettuce Library based Redis Cluster Development vector

 Lettuce Connection Factory

-A class that provides connections to clients based on the configuration classes mentioned earlier.
-You can set read policies and add Netty-related options to manage TCP.
-You can do this.
-Generally, the created LettuceConnectionFactory object is registered as a Spring Bean, making it easily accessible for Redis-related clients.
+Providing a connection to the client based on the configuration classes mentioned earlier This is a class.
+You can set the read policy and add Netty-related options that manage TCP.
+It can be done.
+Typically, the generated LettuceConnectionFactory object is Spring Register it as a Bean so that it can be easily used in Redis-related clients.

 [ LettuceConnectionFactory code example ]